Home Made Visible

 - Invites Indigenous people and Visible Minorities across Canada to digitize and archive home movies from the 20th century.

 - Engages Indigenous and Visible Minority media artists to create works that explore how archives shape the ways we engage with the colonial system and think about collaboration and coexistence between our many communities.
 (Note: These media artists do not use home movies collected through Home Made Visible in their project.
 They work with researched materials of their own.)
-Click here to participate as a filmmaker.

 - Tours an exhibit of the completed artworks, and selected clips of home movies across Canada, to start conversations on how our diverse histories converge on this land and reimagine the terms in which we shape our shared future.